yuno-payments/yuno-sdk-web/README.md

 const yuno = new Yuno()
 ```

-Then add create a configuration object
+Then create a configuration object

 ```javascript
  /**